15 Uplifting Bible Verses About Joy

-Joy is what keeps us smiling when there's nothing to smile about, and happiness is what keeps us laughing when crying is the only thing left to do.
+Joy is what keeps us cheerful when there's nothing to cheer about, and happiness is what keeps a smile on our faces when crying is the only thing left to do.

 God has placed a great emphasis on joy.
 He knows that joy is important for our overall well being.
 And as a such—Jesus, in His final moments before His death, called His disciples and said to them "In Me, you may have peace, but in the world, you will have tribulation, but be of good cheer, I have overcome the world" (John 16:33).

-Joy is a virtue that should be sought after, without it, life's troubles will only get worse.
+Joy is a priceless virtue that we should all seek after, without it, life's troubles will only get worse.
 But finding joy when life is hard is a stern test of our faith and resolve in God, nevertheless, there is hope.

 So with that in mind, here are fifteen uplifting Bible verses that will help you to rejoice amidst trying times.

-Rejoice when the devil is trying to steal your joy
+- Rejoice even when the devil is trying to steal your joy.

 “The thief cometh not, but for to steal, and to kill, and to destroy: I have come that they might have life and that they might have it more abundantly.”
 (John 10:10-21) The thief comes to kill, steal and destroy, and likewise anxiety.

-Anxiety is a byproduct of worry, and the devil is the chief architect behind those situations that cause us to worry.
-It’s no secret that the devil hates us, and he will do everything and anything within his power to steal our joy.
+Anxiety is a byproduct of worry, and the devil is the chief architect behind any situation that causes us to worry.
+It’s no secret that the devil hates us, and he does everything and anything within his power to steal our joy.
 But we must fight the good fight of faith and hold on to our joy in God.
-Life's realities at times can be very stressful, but we must nevertheless exercise patience and wait on God—His grace will sustain us, and His joy will relive our wary and sorrowful souls.
+Life's trials may stress you, but you must nevertheless exercise patience and wait on God—His grace will sustain you, and His joy will revive your wary and sorrowful soul.

 You are God's child, and you have a right to experience God's joy, so allow this encouraging verse to inspire and motivate you to hope and wait on God’s consolation of joy.

 In this verse, God took the time out to reinforce His satisfaction with our lives.
-I am aware that at times our Christian walk can get slippery, and we don’t always do the things we should do.
-But through Jesus Christ God will forgive us if we ask—so don’t let your past hold you bound—if you do, you will reap sorrows upon sorrows, regrets upon regrets, and grief upon grief.
+I am aware that at times our Christian walk can get slippery, and we don’t always do those things we should.
+But through Jesus Christ God will forgive us if we ask—so don’t let your past to hold you bound—if you do, you will reap sorrows upon sorrows, regrets upon regrets, and grief upon grief.

 Don’t give up on God, He will lead you out of sorrow.
 If you read the Bible as much as I do, you will understand that in order to get to point “B”—you first need to go through point “A.”

-Before you can experience the thrills of the mountain—you first have to experience the lows in the valley.
+Before you can experience the thrills of the mountain—you must first experience the base of the valley.
 But while you are waiting in the valley—God has you on His mind.
-So even though you might not see anything now to be joyful about, by faith embrace this verse and begin to rejoice.
-It’s just a matter of time until God fulfill all of your expectations.
+So even though there's anything to excite you right now...by faith embrace this verse and begin to rejoice.
+It’s just a matter of time until God fulfill all your expectations.

 It's God's will for us to live with joy.
 He commands us to rejoice (Psalm 100:1).
 So if you are wondering why should you rejoice and live with joy—then this verse will help.

 In the presence of God there is a fullness of joy, and at His right hand, there are pleasures forevermore.
-This suggests that joy is an attribute of God—of which He expects you to possess It.
+This suggests that joy is an attribute of God and He expects you to possess It.

 We are encouraged to rejoice in God, it's His command.
 And it doesn't matter how great or small our challenges are.
 It's when we rejoice in God that we experience new heights of spiritual revival, deliverance, and breakthroughs of every kind.

 The Bible says that God inhabits the praises of His people; He lives in the rejoicing of His people.
-When chose to rejoice in God, we are inviting Him to take control of every situation in our life
+When we chose to rejoice in God, we are inviting Him to take control of every situation in our lives.

 It's good to rejoice in God, it's good to live with a joyful spirit.
 The devil can't stand it when we rejoice—it upsets him.
 And no wonder God has given us this wonderful virtue of joy that we can use to overcome the heaviness of our hearts.